Genez-io/genezio-landing-page/deployment-platform/content/posts/build_a_chatgpt_chatbot_app_with_flask_a_step_by_step_guide.md

 `https://your-app-name.app.genez.io`.
 You can continue to manage, test, update and monitor your project from the genezio dashboard.

-## Why use Genezio for deployment?
+## Why use DeployApps for deployment?

 - **Simplified Deployment:** One-command deployment makes getting your app live easy.
 - **Scalability:** Automatically scale your app as user demand grows.
-- **Built-in Monitoring:** Manage and monitor your app from the Genezio dashboard.
+- **Built-in Monitoring:** Manage and monitor your app from the DeployApps dashboard.

 With this guide, you’ve learned to:

 - Build a **Flask-based ChatGPT app** using the OpenAI API.

-Deploy and manage your app seamlessly with **Genezio**.
+Deploy and manage your app seamlessly with **DeployApps**.

 If you have questions or feedback, feel free to reach out to me at cristi@genezio.com.